 After the configuration is complete, you can log on to Office 365 portal to verify the user accounts has been synchronized.

 As you can see above, the on-premise user accounts are now shown in Office 365.
 Also, notice a service account is synced with AD.
 When you choose Express installation, the application will automatically create a Service Account in Azure AD.
-This service account will be used by Office 365 for synchronizing and accessing on-premise objects.
+This service account will be used for synchronizing on-premise objects to Azure AD.
 Similarly, if you open Active Directory in on-premise server as shown below a service account is also created.
-This service account name starts with AAD* and the sync service will Run As this user account.
+This service account name starts with AAD* and the sync service (service that is created after installing Azure AD Connect) will Run As this user account.

-So basically, the Synchronization service will Run As AAD_* user account and MSOL_* and Sync_MBG will talk with each other about synchronization.
+So basically, the Synchronization service will Run As AAD_* user account and MSOL_* and Sync_MBG-DC01* have special permission for synchronization.
 To view existing Azure AD Connect configuration open Azure AD Connect application and click View Current configuration and click Next.

 As you can see above, various services are enabled or disabled.
 Similarly, ImmutableID is generated from (source anchor attribute) objectGUID and user principal name for Office 365 user accounts is on-premise User Principal Name.
 Now, assign license to Office 365 users and start using Office 365.